konekoya/Bible/README.md

 - Provide higher resolution favicon for Apple products like iPhone and MacBooks
 - Chapter field(select) should reflect the current chapter even when user has changed the chapter
 - Refactoring the code with OOP manner, and remove inline event binding in index.html
-- Rewrite the JS core and remove legacy code which is using old fashion DOM event binding
+- Rewrite the JS core and remove legacy code which is using old-fashion DOM event binding
 - Cross-browser testing, only targeting modern browsers :^)
 - Remember progress of last reading
 - Should we use JS testing tools?